assertthat/selenium-shutterbug/README.md

 ## Code Example

-Screenhot of the page with scrolling (for Chrome to make screenshot of the whole page but not viewport only):
+Screenshot of the page with scrolling (for Chrome to make screenshot of the whole page but not viewport only):
 ```
 Shutterbug.shootPage(driver, ScrollStrategy.BOTH_DIRECTIONS).save("C:\\testing\\screenshots\\");
 ```